drekka/Alchemic/README.md

 # Alchemic [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 By Derek Clarkson

 *Other documents:*

 * [Objective-C quick guide](./Quick guide - Objective-C.md)
 * [Swift quick guide](./Quick guide - Swift.md)

 # Intro #

 Alchemic is a [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) framework for iOS.
-It's goal is to help you manage object creation, object properties and variables, and all with requiring minimal code on your part.
+It's goal is to help you manage object creation, object properties and variables.
+And it should be as simple and easy to do this as possible.

 ___Main features___

-* Engineered in Objective-C, supports usage in Objective-C and Swift projects.
+* Engineered in Objective-C, usable in Objective-C and Swift projects.
-* No external configuration or factory classes required.
 * Definitions and injections are dynamically read from the runtime.
-* Automatically starts on a background thread for minimal impact on your app.
+* Automatically started on a background thread.
+* Objects can be instantiated using initializers or factory methods if desired.
-* Objects can be created from classes, initializers or factory methods, and managed as singletons, factories (templates) or externally sourced.
+* Objects can be managed as singletons, factories (templates) or externally sourced.
-* Arguments to methods and initializers dynamically sourced from other objects or constants.
+* Arguments to methods and initializers can be other objects or constants.
-* Object can be located using class, protocol or unique name searches.
+* Objects can be located using class, protocol or unique name searches.
-* Works with internal class variables, leaving your interfaces clean and minimal.
+* Works with implementation variables and methods, minimising public declarations.
-* Automatic array management and injection.
+* Automatic array boxing for injection.
-* Automatic injection of UIApplicationDelegate dependencies.
+* Automatic handling of UIApplicationDelegate instances.

 # Swift support

-Alchemic supports classes written in Swift.
-However the way you declare things is different to Objective-C. Objective-C is unable to understand some Swift constructs such as structs and protocol extensions.
-Therefore Swift classes and methods that are to be used by Alchemic must be annotated with `@objc` qualifier so that Alchemic can work with them.
-When injecting values into properties, the type of the property must be an Objective-C type.
-Arguments passed to Alchemic, do not have to be Objective-C types.
-However they must eventually be resolvable to Objective-C types as per the Swift documentation.
+Alchemic supports classes written in Swift with some caveats.
+Objective-C is unable to understand some Swift constructs such as structs and protocol extensions.

+ * Swift classes and methods that are to be used by Alchemic must be annotated with the `@objc` qualifier so Alchemic can see them.
+ * When injecting values into properties, the type of the property must be an Objective-C type.
+ * Arguments passed to Alchemic must be resolvable to Objective-C types as per the Swift documentation.

 # Installation

 ## [Carthage](https://github.com/Carthage/Carthage)